 Due to the permeable sands at the bottom of the proposed launch shaft, the project required a 20ft-thick frozen bottom plug, which had to be frozen to a greater extent than the shaft walls.

 “Initial frozen soil compression tests provided to us reported lower-than-expected frozen soil strengths and didn’t take into consideration groundwater salinity,” says Joe.
 “So we collected our own soil samples, subcontracted frozen lab tests, and used a time-dependent heat-transfer model to evaluate the time needed to freeze the perimeter and the bottom plug.
 This was coupled with a model that included groundwater flow to evaluate the effects on the formation of the frozen earth wall.

-“The reason is, if you have water flowing at a greater velocity than 3ft per day, the water introduces more heat than the refrigeration system can take out.
+“The reason is if you have water flowing at a greater velocity than 3ft per day, the water introduces more heat than the refrigeration system can take out.
 You also need to understand the salinity, as salty soil takes longer to freeze and has lower strength.”

-This detailed testing and modelling enabled Keller to create a highly efficient design, with the optimum number and spacing of refrigeration pipes.
+This detailed testing and modeling enabled Keller to create a highly efficient design, with the optimum number and spacing of refrigeration pipes.
 With such a large part of the cost going into the drilling, it was vital to get the specifications just right.